Adopted on September 15, 2022

 Section 2.
 Enrollment of Regular Members and Associate Members

-Any individual, partnership, sole proprietorship, association, or corporation qualified to be a member of the Corporation and approved by the Executive Vice President shall be enrolled upon the submission of a membership application and payment of dues.
+Any individual, partnership, sole proprietorship, association, or corporation qualified to be a member of the Corporation and approved by the Executive Director shall be enrolled upon the submission of a membership application and payment of dues.

 Section 3.
 Voting Rights